balansaravana1207/Login-Logout-Project/README.md

-Of course.
-Here is a well-structured and comprehensive README.md file for your GitHub repository.

-You can copy the text below and paste it directly into a new file named README.md in your project.

 Login and Logout Module using Java Servlets and JSP

 A foundational web application project demonstrating a secure user authentication and session management system using Java Servlets and JSP.